 1) Cheek Augmentation and Elevation - Injectable fillers like Restylane™, Perlane, and Juvederm™ can be used to augment the cheek region and create malar prominence.
-In Dr. Wallach’s practice this has replaced the use of cheek implants for the majority of his patients.
+Recently, Voluma™ XC was approved for cheek enhancement.
+Recent studies suggest that this product can last up to two years.
+In Dr. Wallach’s practice these products have replaced the use of cheek implants for the majority of his patients.
 This is great for patient with hypoplastic (small) cheeks or for patients that have facial wasting.
 Cheek hollows can also be filled with these products.
 With cheek enhancement, often times this can improve the upper nasolabial fold as well.
 The use of fillers for the cheeks is also a great adjunct to facelifting techniques.

 2) Chin and Jaw Line Augmentation/Rejuvenation - Injectable fillers can soften the appearance of early jowling along the lower border of the face.
 It can also be used to augment the chin for some patients or even soften the step-off that some patients obtain with chin implants.

 3) Earlobe Rejuvenation - One tell-tale sign of aging is a thin earlobe that occurs with facial soft tissue atrophy.
 Placing a small amount of filler into the lobe can help to rejuvenate the lobe.
 “Plumping the earlobe” can be combined with trimming of a hanging earlobe during a facelift and this can significantly improve the ear’s appearance.